HouzuoGuo/laitos/doc/[Daemon]-DNS-server.md

         An array of client network address blocks in CIDR notation.
 The laitos DNS server will only process recursive queries from these CIDR blocks.
         <br/>
-        Your ISP may assign a random public IP IP from a larger block to your home network.
+        Your ISP may assign a random public IP from a larger block to your home network.
 Find out your public IP from Google (<a href="https://www.google.com/search?q=what+is+my+ip">What is my IP</a>).
         Be generous/flexible with the block size - /16 is a good starting point.
         <br/>